Woman accused of setting up fraudulent adoptions

 SPRINGDALE, Ark.
-(KNWA) — Since April 2017 federal officers have investigated a Springdale woman for fraudulent adoptions.
+(KFTA) — Since April 2017 federal officers have investigated a Springdale woman for fraudulent adoptions.

 The U.S. District Court charged Maki Takehisa, 39, of Springdale, on September 27, 2019, for aiding and abetting in alien smuggling, according to a criminal complaint.